28saakshii08/Portfolio_website/README.md

 #### Layout Components

-The `BaseHead`, `Footer`, `Header` and `SideBar` components are already included in the layout sistem.
+The `BaseHead`, `Footer`, `Header` and `SideBar` components are already included in the layout system.
 To change the website content you can edit the content of this componenets.

 ##### SideBar